cornell-medium/medium-frontend/README.md

 sass --watch scss:css
 ```

+**Ensure you are in the static submodule of the backend repository.** If you have just cloned the backend, or see that the static directory is empty, run `git submodule update --init --recursive` from the root of the backend repo.

 ## Project Structure

 The structure presented here is meant to serve as a guide for how the project is organized, and keep the project as easy to understand as possible.
 It is not a mirror image of the project, nor show all of the project's contents.